erdincyz/defter/README_EN.md

 Command + Shift + 4
 ```

-Defter supports pasting from the clipboard.
+Defter supports pasting images from the clipboard.
 You can copy the screenshot to the clipboard and paste it into the Defter using the methods above or any other method you prefer.

 ### Thanks.